ReadFromUrl

 Obtaining an image from a web page

-Images with recognized image formats (i.e., JPG, PNG, GIF, etc) can be downloaded from HTTP pages but just supplying the URL, e.g.:
+ReadFromUrl() can download images with standard formats (i.e., JPG, PNG, GIF, etc) from HTTP pages by supplying the URL, e.g.:

 The result is a picture value object.
-The result can then be assigned to the Pict attribute of an object on a diagram in order to view the image from within the model (and to cause the image to be saved with the model file).
+You can assign the result to the Pict attribute of an object on a diagram to view the image in the model (and to cause the image to be saved with the model file).

 Submitting Data to a Web Page

-To simulate the submission of HTML form data when querying a web page, you can either submit the information using GET or POST methods.
-With a form uses a GET method, you would normally see the parameters appear on the URL itself.
-With a POST method, you would normally not see the parameters -- they would be passed in the body of the HTTP request.
+To simulate the submission of HTML form data when querying a web page, you can submit the information using either GET or POST methods.
+With a GET method, you normally see the parameters appear on the URL itself.
+With a POST method, you normally don't see the parameters -- they are passed in the body of the HTTP request.

 ReadFromUrl(url, method, formValues, formFields, formIndex)